Nachtlied (Reger): Text and music

 The German text is a poem in three stanzas of seven lines each by Petrus Herbert.

-The poem with a rhyming scheme of ABABCCC reflects in the first stanza that night has come as a time to rest in peace, protected and blessed by the Christian God.
+The poem with a rhyming scheme of ABABCCC reflects in the first stanza that night has come as a time to rest in peace, protected and blessed by God.
 The second stanza addresses God, praying for keeping away unclean spirits and protection for both body and soul by a guardian angel.
 The third stanza expects joyful rising the next morning, dedication all work and thoughts to God's praise.
 Reger set the motet for five voices (with divided bass) in B minor in common time, marked "Ziemlich langsam" (Rather slowly), mostly in homophony, reminiscent of chorales by Johann Sebastian Bach.
 All three stanzas are set differently, with subtle dynamic changes to follow the meaning of the text.
 The first stanza is mostly quiet, illustrating the rest at night.
 The second stanza begins forte with a prayer for protection from evil spirits.
 A call to send "dein Engel" (your angel) is again softer.
 The third stanza reflects pianissimo "Let us fall asleep with good thoughts", then stronger "awake happily", finally, ever broadening, the prayer that all we do may be to God's praise.